villano-lab/nrCascadeSim/paper/paper.md

     Beneath \texttt{cascade} are several other keys, each pointing to an array.
     Each array element corresponds to one cascade; the same index will point to the same cascade across arrays.
     \texttt{n} notes the number of energy levels in the cascade.
-    \texttt{cid} is short for "cascade ID" and refers to the row number of the levelfile which was used to generate the cascade.
+    \texttt{cid} is short for "cascade ID" and refers to the row number of the levelfile which was used to generate the cascade, starting from zero.
     Each element of \texttt{Elev} is an array noting the energy levels used, given in eV.
     Similarly, \texttt{taus} notes the lifetimes used, given in attoseconds.
     Both \texttt{Elev} and \texttt{taus} will have entries with a length of the corresponding value of n,